Book summary: The Natural Baby Sleep Solution by Polly Moore

 The Half-Life of Facts is a provocative book that makes us realize that a lot of facts that we believe are factually true get overturned over time.
 It gives several examples of facts that were later proven wrong or became more precise as our measurements and understanding improved.

-Book Summary: The New Confessions of an Economic Hit Man by John Perkins
+Book summary: The New Confessions of an Economic Hit Man

 The book is a memoir of John Perkins who worked as an economic hitman.